FLAMEGPU/FLAMEGPU2-docs/src/guide/4-initial-conditions/2-initial-properties.rst

 To initialise a population, iterate over the ``AgentVector`` object and set the variables for each agent:

-** TODO: not very idiomatic - python should use enumerate I think, and range based for for cpp**

 .. tabs::

   .. code-tab:: cuda CUDA C++